marks/streamlit-airtable-connection/README.md

 # Airtable ⚡ Streamlit Connection

-This repo includes a `st.experimental_connection` for Airtable which wraps the popular community created and maintained [pyAirtable](https://github.com/gtalarico/pyairtable) library.
+This repo includes a `st.connection` for Airtable which wraps the popular community created and maintained [pyAirtable](https://github.com/gtalarico/pyairtable) library.